HPV Vaccination for Girl Child – Importance & When to Get?

 3. What age is too late for the HPV vaccine?

-HPV vaccine is only administered to men, women, and girls between 9 and 45 years of age.
+The HPV vaccine is only administered to men, women, and girls between 9 and 45 years of age.
 Its highest efficacy is up to 26 years of age.
 Please consult your physician if you want to take the vaccine between 27 and 45 (6).

 4. Is HPV a risk after vaccination?

-If you have been vaccinated against the most common strains that cause cervical cancer, HPV16 and 18, then coming in contact with it in the future is not risky.
+If you have been vaccinated against the most common strains that cause cervical cancer, HPV16 and 18, then coming in contact with them in the future is not risky.
 However, there are over 200 types of HPV, and most sexually active people come in contact with HPV.
 Most HPV infections are non-malignant and can be cured with treatment.

 5. How long does the HPV vaccine protect you?